juleshenry/juleshenry.github.io/_posts/2025-06-22-Radio-Julio.md

 </section>
 <h1>Conclusion</h1>
 <p>
-In one sense, music is a vehicle, a transport vessel to the memories created under the spell of its fresh listens.
+In one sense, music is a vehicle, a transport vessel to the memories created under the spell of its first listens.
 Adolescence, teenagehood and young adulting are oft the fount of greener and simpler times, hence the power of its nostalgic ambrosia.
 By the summer of 2025, I realized I could no longer bear to formalize my habits, but set off on a victory lap.
 I loaded up my favorite 100 songs in Spanish and Portuguese along with the discography of the Black Eyed Peas and set off into the vernal days.
 </p>
 <p>
 At first, immersing myself in the crème de la crème was fantastic!
 Hit after hit of my greatest hits made every day a holiday, yet time weathers even the sweetest serenade.
 Diversity of daily rhythym is essential to process music because of the dithering effects of repetition in savoring.
 For even one's favorite ice cream becomes a chore served with every meal.
 </p>
 <p>
 As beauty is in the eye of the beholder, I detail these songs principally to catalyze your own reflections on music and life.
-Listen carefully, and you might just hear a the sound of the good times rolling.
+Listen carefully, and the good times' rolling might just grace your ears.
 </p>
 </body>
 </html>